 Ahead, learn more about this popular product and see which kit suits you best.

 At-home DNA testing kits can give you an idea of how your ancestors migrated over time by breaking down the ethnicities present in your own strands of DNA.
-These kits can also potentially give you other information, depending on the brand, but more on that later.
+Some of these kits can also give you other information like vulnerabilities to certain diseases, or even the genetic history of your dog.

-At their core, DNA testing kits rely on analyzing a person's 22 autosomes (the numbered chromosomes, as opposed to the X and Y sex chromosomes).
-This type of analysis can help break down the different ethnicities that are present in your DNA, and can also help pinpoint common genetic traits like the diseases you might be at risk for.
-The charts and maps you'll receive are based on autosomal testing.
+At their core, DNA testing kits rely on analyzing a person’s 22 autosomes (the numbered chromosomes, as opposed to the X and Y sex chromosomes).
+This analyzes the different ethnicities that are present in your DNA and helps pinpoint common genetic traits like the diseases you might be at risk for.
+The charts and maps you’ll receive are based on autosomal testing.

 There are other types of testing that some, but not all, kit companies can do.
 This includes mitochondrial DNA testing, which traces the mother’s lineage, and Y-DNA testing, which focuses on the paternal line.
 (Autosomal testing can’t differentiate between the two.)
 Essentially, different types of testing can yield different results.